Norkart/Leaflet-MiniMap/readme.md

 `height:` The height of the minimap in pixels.
 Defaults to 150.

+`toggleDisplay:` When set to true, adds a button to minimize or maximize the minimap.

 `zoomLevelOffset:` The offset applied to the zoom in the minimap compared to the zoom of the main map.
 Can be positive or negative, defaults to -5.

 `zoomLevelFixed:` Overrides the offset to apply a fixed zoom level to the minimap regardless of the main map zoom.
 Set it to any valid zoom level, if unset `zoomLevelOffset` is used instead.